abhi092/Face-Eye-Detection/README.md

 # Face-Eye-Detection
-Face And Eye Detection using Open CV and Python u
+Face And Eye Detection using Open CV and Python